draprar/tkinter-image-collector/README.md

 - **Audio:** `.mp3`, `.wav`, `.m4a`, `.ogg`, `.flac`, `.aac`
 - **Archives:** `.zip`, `.rar`, `.7z`, `.tar`, `.gz`, `.iso`

+Files with unknown extensions are categorized under **`OTHER`** when "All" is selected.

 ---

 ## 🧪 Dry Run Mode

-When the checkbox **Dry run (simulate only)** is selected:
+When **Dry run (simulate only)** is selected:
-- No files or folders are created
+- No folders or files are created or copied
-- No copying or renaming occurs
-- The process simulates the entire operation and provides a summary
-- Useful for previewing results before actual changes
+- Duplicates are detected but not renamed
+- A full simulation is run to estimate results
+- Summary is shown without writing `log.txt`

+Use this to **preview what would happen** before committing to changes.

 ---